taichi-dev/taichi/docs/snode.rst

     Inserts ``val`` into the ``dynamic`` node with indices ``indices``.

-Taichi tensors like powers of two
+Taichi arrays like powers of two
 ---------------------------------

-Non-power-of-two tensor dimensions are promoted into powers of two and thus these tensors will occupy more virtual address space.
+Non-power-of-two array dimensions are promoted into powers of two and thus these arrays will occupy more virtual address space.
-For example, a (dense) tensor of size ``(18, 65)`` will be materialized as ``(32, 128)``.
+For example, a (dense) array of size ``(18, 65)`` will be materialized as ``(32, 128)``.

 Indices